ThyChristiansen/gallery/README.md

 * Ability to delete a gallery item
     - First, I create delete button for each of the picture in `galleryItem.js`
-    -  To delete item from databasae.
-I also need to setup DELETE route in `gallery.router.js to remove the picture from the database.
+    -  Then I also have to setup DELETE route in `gallery.router.js to remove the picture from the database.
+    - To delete item from the client side, I create an handle delete function to delete.